AlibabaCloudDocs/cdn/intl.en-US/New API Reference/Service management operations/OpenCdnService.md

 Activates Alibaba Cloud Content Delivery Network \(CDN\).
 You must activate Alibaba Cloud CDN before you can manage domain names in Alibaba Cloud CDN.

-**Note:** You can activate the service only once per user account.
-Your account must pass the real-name verification before the activation.
+The maximum number of times that each user can call this operation per second is 5.

-You can call this operation up to five times per second with each account.
+**Note:** You can activate Alibaba Cloud CDN only one time with each Alibaba Cloud account.
+Your account must pass real-name verification before you can activate Alibaba Cloud CDN.

 ## Debugging